dart-lang/site-www/src/_guides/language/analysis-options.md

 {% endprettify %}

 {% comment %}
+**PENDING:
+Do we still require strong-mode: true to make the analyzer using Dart 2 semantics?
-PENDING: Will these flags still appear under strong-mode in Dart 2.0?
+Will these flags still appear under strong-mode in Dart 2.0?
-We should mention related command-line flags (--no-implicit-casts? --no-implicit-dynamic?)
+Should we mention related command-line flags (--no-implicit-casts, --no-implicit-dynamic)?**
-We could give more help about when to use these flags.
 {% endcomment %}

 You can use the flags together or separately.